PoisotLab/ms_straight_lines/manuscript.md

 ### Data used to fit all models

 <!-- tk describe Mangal and its awesomeness in more wholeness -->
-We evaluated our model against 255 empirical foodwebs, available in the online database `mangal.io`
+We evaluated our model against 255 empirical foodwebs, available in the online database `mangal.io` [@PoisBais16].
+We queried metadata (number of nodes and number of links) for all networks, and considered as food webs all networks having interactions of predation and herbivory.

-We use Stan (tk doi 10.18637/jss.v076.i01) which implements Bayesian inference using Hamiltonian Monte Carlo.
+We use Stan [@CarpGelm17a] which implements Bayesian inference using Hamiltonian Monte Carlo.
 We ran all models using four chains and 2000 iterations per chain.
 All models converged with no divergent iterations.

 ### Model fitting and diagnostics